1924 Sandusky–Lorain tornado

-The 1924 Lorain–Sandusky tornado was a deadly F4 tornado which struck the towns of Sandusky and Lorain, Ohio on Saturday, June 28, 1924.
+The 1924 Sandusky–Lorain tornado was a deadly F4 tornado which struck the towns of Sandusky and Lorain, Ohio on Saturday, June 28, 1924.
 It remains the deadliest single tornado ever recorded in Ohio history, killing more people than the 1974 Xenia and 1985 Niles-Wheatland tornadoes combined.

 Meteorological synopsis and tornado summary

 On that day, a low pressure system moved from Iowa towards Michigan and Ontario.
 Temperatures were in the lower 80s across most of northern Ohio, which is typical for late-June across that area.

 The tornado formed over the Sandusky Bay during the late afternoon and hit the city of Sandusky where it killed eight and destroyed 100 homes and 25 businesses.
 After moving east over Lake Erie for several miles, the tornado then struck the town of Lorain just west of Cleveland, where greater than 500 houses were destroyed and 1,000 others were damaged in addition to many businesses in the downtown area.
 At least 72 people were killed here, including 15 people inside a collapsed theater and eight others inside the bath house at Lakeview Park where the tornado came ashore.
 This tornado still ranks among the deadliest in United States history.

 There were uncertainties as to whether or not the Sandusky-Lorain tornado was a single tornado event due to the 25-mile path of the storm across Lake Erie between Sandusky and Lorain; however, many eyewitnesses reported a single storm crossing the lake before coming onshore again in Lorain.

 Other tornadoes struck Castalia (Erie County), Huron Township (Erie County) and Geauga Lake (Portage County) in addition to Erie and Meadville in northwestern Pennsylvania.
 At least five additional people were killed by other tornadoes on the same day.